 3. Maintain a cool, dry climate.

-When it comes to preventive pest control, rain poses one of the biggest challenges for Portland pest control professionals.
+When it comes to preventive pest control, rain poses one of the biggest challenges for pest control professionals.
 Wet conditions outside will drive insects and critters inside, and any moisture that gets indoors provides a handy water source for pests.

 4. Use preventive pest control products.